Frequently Asked Questions regarding Q magnet devices:

 The answer is yes, if the directions are followed carefully.
 However, success depends entirely upon correct placement of the Q magnet.
 Failure could easily reflect poor placement rather than ineffectiveness.

 It is likely that more complicated pain syndromes will require evaluation and correct diagnosis by a physician, physiotherapist or skilled health care provider before treatment.
 Correct diagnosis and treatment by skilled health practitioners in the use of Q magnets will likely produce beneficial results in the majority of cases.
 Medical doctors may also combine the use of Q magnets with pharmaceutical agents to great benefit.
+Check with your treating medical practitioner.

 Since the placement of Q magnets is critical to its efficacy, how does one find the specific placement?

 The simplest principle is to place the Q magnets over the area of tenderness.
 However, use of multiple devices may be necessary to gain adequate pain control and the basis for positioning may not be obvious.
-Clinical experience has shown to place multiple devices along neural pathways proximal the affected site.
+Clinical feedback has shown to place multiple devices along neural pathways proximal the affected site.

 This depends on accurate knowledge of neurological localization.
 For example, the pain of a wasp sting or of tendonitis due to tennis elbow may respond to placement directly over the tender spots.
 However, the pain of radiculopathy lancinating into the heels may respond to placement of several Q magnet devices over the paraspinous region of the point of entry of the S1 root.